chicolucio/chicolucio.github.io/_portfolio/2014-2015-quimico_uff.md

 ---

 ![imagem_quimico_uff](/assets/images/cary_5000.jpg){: .align-left}
-Durante meu período como químico responsável pela Central Analítica do Instituto de Química da UFF - Universidade Federal Fluminense tive o grande desafio de tornar mais acessível e eficiente o fluxo de análises dos diversos laboratórios que compunham a Central.
-Para isso:

-- desenvolvi, com o auxílio de ferramentas gratuitas como o Google Calendar e Google Forms devido a restrições orçamentárias, um sistema simples, mas eficiente, de agendamento e controle de uso dos equipamentos de cada laboratório parte da Central Analítica;
-- fui instrutor de diversos treinamentos para uso dos equipamentos e tratamento dos resultados com softwares como o [Origin](https://www.originlab.com/)
-- organizei a elaboração de Procedimentos Operacionais Padrões (POPs) para diversos equipamentos;
-- por ter conhecimentos de desenvolvimento web, passei a compor a equipe de elaboração dos sites dos laboratórios, atualizando as páginas já existentes para apresentarem os POPs e o sistema de agendamento.

-Os laboratórios ainda utilizam o sistema desenvolvido atualmente (2020 quando escrevo) como, por exemplo, o [Laboratório Multiusuário de Caracterização de Materiais](http://www.lamate.uff.br/index.php/formularios-new) e o [Laboratório Multiusuário de Espectroscopia](http://www.lame.uff.br/index.php/formularios).

-Treinamentos ministrados:
+Managed the Central Analytical Facility of the Chemistry Institute at UFF - Universidade Federal Fluminense, a Brazilian federal university.
+Increased the availability of the laboratory equipment.
+Automated the scheduling and usage report processes.
+Launched training courses.

+Highlights:

+- Automated the analyses scheduling process with Google Suite
+    - Increased the availability of laboratory equipment by 100 %
+- Automated the equipment usage report with Python
+- Launched equipment training and data analysis courses
+    - More than one hundred students, technicians, and teachers trained
+- Built and implemented the standardization and process workflow for access and training on each laboratory and all equipment of the Facility

+Training courses offered by me:

+- Data analysis with Excel
-- Tratamento de dados com software Origin
+- Data analysis with Origin
-- Realização de análises de espalhamento de luz dinâmico e potencial zeta e tratamento dos dados - Malvern Zetasizer Nano ZS90
+- Zeta potential and particle size analyses - Malvern Zetasizer Nano ZS90
-- Realização de análises termogravimétricas e tratamento dos dados - Shimadzu DTG-60
+- Thermogravimetric analyses - Shimadzu DTG-60
-- Realização de análises espectrofotométricas - Varian Cary 50
+- Spectrophotometric analyses - Varian Cary 50
-- Realização de análises espectrofotométricas - Varian Cary 5000
+- Spectrophotometric analyses - Varian Cary 5000
-- Realização de análises espectrofotométricas - FTIR Varian 660
+- Spectrophotometric analyses - FTIR Varian 660